 Tinderbox offers numerous date formats.
 An example date Tue, 29 Apr 2003 14:32:18 - 0500 is used to show the following various format strings below.
 Note that from v5, seconds cannot be set (and are ignored for comparisons) and are always shown/exported as '00'.

-Do remember that the individual codes an be defined in a sting format string - the codes below are thus like placeholders in a literal string:
+Do remember that the individual codes can be defined in a format string.
+The codes below are thus like placeholders in a literal string:

 $MyString = Today is " + date("today").format("W, d MM y")

 On 29 February 2012 on a UK-locale system this makes $MyString:

 Note above how the spaces and comma within the format string are retained.

 Below, the colons after each (bolded) code are not part of that format code but just a divider from the text that follows it; codes are all one or two characters.
 In places, clarification is given, e.g. number zero versus letter o.
 Dates before 1 January 1904 (start of the Mac OS calendar) are supported: see more.

 Important note: the examples here are for US & UK system settings so as to illustrate day/month and month days variations.
 The exact format you see on your system from the same format string may differ depending on your computer OS' local system settings (OS X, see System Preferences, Languages & Text, Formats; in OS 10.5.x and earlier use System Preferences, International, Formats).
 For reference, this TBX was authored on a system using UK settings, so generally you will see example dates use day/month order.

 Time offset calculation: the time offset is always applied for the current time in the current locale.

 L : local date/time, as in the 'long' format of the host system format settings.
 Examples: